 Another useful option for the Intel compiler is the -vec-report flag, which generates diagnostic information regarding vectorization to stdout.
 The -vec-report flag takes an optional parameter that can be a number between 0 and 5 (e.g., -vec-report0), with 0 disabling diagnostics and 5 providing the most detailed diagnostics about what loops were optimized, what loops were not optimized, and why those loops were not optimized.
 The output can be useful to identify possible strategies to get a loop to vectorize.

 Refer to the man pages or the compiler documentation for more details about these options.

 The Intel compiler includes a Guided Auto Parallelization (GAP) feature that can help analyze source code and generate advice on how to obtain better performance.
 In particular, GAP will suggest code changes or compiler options that will lead to better vectorized code.
 GAP may optionally allow the user to take advantage of the auto-parallelization capability that can generate multithreaded code for independent loop iterations; however, developers are encouraged to use explicit thread parallelism through mechanisms like OpenMP.

-Documentation for the Intel C/C++ compiler can be found in/usr/tce/packages/intel/default/documentation_2019/en/compiler_c/ps2019/get_started_lc.htm , on Intel's Web site, or by running man icc or man icpc.
-Documentation for the Intel Fortran compiler can be found in /usr/tce/packages/intel/default/documentation_2019/en/compiler_f/ps2019/get_started_lf.htm or on Intel's Web site or by running man ifort.
-Documentation specific to the Guided Auto Parallelization feature can be found on Intel's Web site.
+Documentation for the Intel C/C++ compiler can be found in/usr/tce/packages/intel/default/documentation_2019/en/compiler_c/ps2019/get_started_lc.htm , on Intel's Web site on ICC, or by running man icc or man icpc.
+Documentation for the Intel Fortran compiler can be found in /usr/tce/packages/intel/default/documentation_2019/en/compiler_f/ps2019/get_started_lf.htm or on Intel's Web site on fortran compilers or by running man ifort.
+Documentation specific to the Guided Auto Parallelization feature can be found on Intel's Web site on guided auto parallelism.